Suppressing decoherence in quantum state transfer with unitary operations: Introduction

-{\bf Introduction}.
-The concept of quantum computing is based on the ability to implement controlled transformations of quantum states.
-Indeed, a quantum algorithm is a finite sequence of unitary operations ensuring the desired change of the quantum state~\cite{Brassard1998}.
-Such an approach allows achieving speedup (in certain cases, exponential) in solving various computational problems, such as simulating complex quantum systems~\cite{Lloyd1996} and prime factorization~\cite{Shor1994}.
-Although key building blocks both for quantum information processing devices have been developed and demonstrated~\cite{Fedorov2022}, currently available quantum processors have serious limitations.
-The reason behind these limitations is the fact that quantum computers are open quantum systems, so they interact with environment.
-Such an interaction may cause decoherence processes resulting in errors.
+During recent decades, remarkable progress in developing quantum information processing devices has been performed~\cite{Wehner2018}.
+Specifically, currently available quantum processing devices are able to solve computational problems close to limits of what can be done with most powerful classical technologies~\cite{Fedorov2022,Martinis2019,Pan2020}.
+However, available quantum information processing devices have serious limitations, whose fundamental reason is decoherence.
 As a result, the number of operations that can be implemented before the level of errors exceeds the critical level is modest~\cite{Babbush2021-4}.
-The possibility to achieve substantial computational advances in practically relevant problems with noisy intermediate-scale quantum (NISQ) devices is questionable~\cite{Fedorov2022}, so the path to useful quantum advantage requires the suppression level of noises.
+The possibility to achieve substantial computational advances in practically relevant problems with noisy intermediate-scale quantum (NISQ) devices is questionable~\cite{Fedorov2022}, so the path to useful quantum advantage requires the noise suppression.
 A possible solution that addresses this problem is to use quantum error correction~\cite{Shor1995,Shor1996,Shor1996-2,Bacon2006,Martinis2012,Antipov2022}.
-In the last decade, principles of error correction schemes in the quantum domain have been demonstrated in experiments with optics~\cite{Franson2005}, trapped ions~\cite{Wineland2004,Blatt2011,Blatt2020,Monroe2021,Blatt2021-2}, neutral atoms~\cite{Lukin2022}, and superconducting qubits~\cite{Schoelkopf2012,Schoelkopf2016,Kelly2021,Pan2021-3,Acharya2022}.
-However, the required overhead to fully support quantum error correction is still beyond the capabilities of the current generation of NISQ devices.
-As an example, factoring a 2048-bit RSA key requires about 6000 logical qubits, but 20 million physical qubits, assuming that the error rate of $10^{-3}$~\cite{Gidney2021}.
+In the last decade, principles of error correction schemes in the quantum domain have been demonstrated in experiments with optical systems~\cite{Franson2005}, trapped ions~\cite{Wineland2004,Blatt2011,Blatt2020,Monroe2021,Blatt2021-2}, neutral atoms~\cite{Lukin2022}, and superconducting qubits~\cite{Schoelkopf2012,Schoelkopf2016,Kelly2021,Pan2021-3,Acharya2022}.
+In addition to quantum error correction, one may consider error suppression that would reduce, but not fully eliminate, the effect of decoherence during processing a quantum state~\cite{Dieter2016}.
+A variety of methods have been considered to achieve this goal~\cite{Gambetta2017,Gambetta2019,Benjamin2017,Benjamin2018,Lidar2014,Lidar2017-2,Lidar2018-4}.
+Albeit applying error suppression techniques is of help to extend computational capabilities of quantum devices, the experimental challenges for their practical implementation require additional progress in studies of the workflow of quantum processors~\cite{Gambetta2019}.